erivera3/osticket-prereqs/README.md

   <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo" width="300">
 </p>

-<h1 align="center">osTicket: Prerequisites and Installation</h1>
+<h1 align="center">osTicket Deployment on Azure (Windows 10)</h1>

-This project demonstrates the installation and configuration of osTicket on a Windows 10 virtual machine in Microsoft Azure, focusing on web server setup, dependency management, and database integration.
+This project demonstrates the deployment of osTicket on a Windows 10 virtual machine in Microsoft Azure, including web server configuration, dependency resolution, and database integration.

 ---

 ## 🎯 Goals & Objectives

-The goal of this project was to install osTicket and understand how web applications depend on services like IIS, PHP, and MySQL.

-By the end of this lab, I aimed to:

-- Deploy a Windows 10 virtual machine in Azure
+- Deploy a Windows 10 VM in Azure
-- Install and configure IIS with CGI
+- Configure IIS with CGI support
 - Install and register PHP with IIS
 - Install and configure MySQL
-- Deploy osTicket into IIS
+- Deploy osTicket in IIS
 - Resolve dependency issues
-- Verify a working ticketing system
+- Validate full ticketing system functionality

 ---

 ## 📌 Overview

-In this project, I built a Windows-based environment in Azure to host osTicket.
-The focus was on configuring required services, resolving setup issues, and validating that the system works end-to-end.
+Built a Windows-based hosting environment for osTicket in Azure.
+The focus was on configuring required services, resolving setup issues, and validating that the application works end-to-end.

 ---